argoproj/argo-cd/docs/operator-manual/server-commands/argocd-application-controller.md

       --kubectl-parallelism-limit int                             Number of allowed concurrent kubectl fork/execs.
 Any value less than 1 means no limit. (default 20)
       --logformat string                                          Set the logging format.
 One of: text|json (default "text") --loglevel string                                           Set the logging level.
 One of: debug|info|warn|error (default "info")
-      --metrics-application-conditions strings                    List of Application conditions that will be added to the argocd_application_conditions metric
       --metrics-application-labels strings                        List of Application labels that will be added to the argocd_application_labels metric
       --metrics-cache-expiration duration                         Prometheus metrics cache expiration (disabled  by default. e.g. 24h0m0s)
       --metrics-port int                                          Start metrics server on given port (default 8082)